Perfect for children & families: our kid-friendly activities in Trinidad

 The Chaguaramas National Heritage Park in Trinidad’s northwestern peninsula is just 20 minutes from Port of Spain (with no traffic, of which there is a lot on weekends and public holidays).
 Home to the wondrous Tucker Valley, families share space with hikers, bikers, explorers, bird watchers, hashers, archers, and golfers all have their place in “Chag”, as it’s affectionately called.
-In addition to the emerald green waters of popular Macqueripe Bay (which is scheduled for upgrade works in 2018), the lush rain forests of the valley are crisscrossed with nature trails.
+In addition to the emerald green waters of popular Macqueripe Bay, the lush rain forests of the valley are crisscrossed with nature trails.
 Howler monkeys can be heard in the forest canopy and pairs of green parrots often pass.
 The Covigne River trail passes through nutmeg groves and along a tributary of the Cuesa River uphill through a gorge.
 Along the way, you will pass abandoned cocoa, coffee, and nutmeg plantations.
 The trail ends at a waterfall with a plunge pool.

 Edith Falls is located in an abandoned cocoa estate nestled against the eastern side of Morne Catherine and overlooking the golf course.
 A fairly gentle hike, you will see stands of majestic bamboo, heliconias, rubber trees and fishtail palms, and hear red howler monkeys in the forest canopy along the trail.
 If you decide to hike on your own, inform the Chaguaramas Development Authority (225-4232, chaguaramas.com)